jupyterlab/extension-examples/advanced/server-extension/README.md

 # setup.py

 """
-Setup Module to setup Python Handlers for the server-extension extension.
+Setup Module to setup Python Handlers for the jlab_ext_example extension.
 """
 import os
 from os.path import join as pjoin